HOA and Cats: Common Rules and Key Information

 Yes, HOAs can legally ban pets.
 The only exception to this is service animals.
 Emotional support animals are more of a gray area, and I would recommend talking to an attorney.

 Maintaining accurate pet records is critical for enforcing HOA pet policies.
 Instead of relying on paper forms or scattered spreadsheets, streamline the process with Neigbrs by Vinteum.
-Our platform offers a dedicated pet management feature where residents can:
+Our platform offers a dedicated pet management feature that allows residents to submit pet details (name, photo, microchip info) and update owner contact information.

 Everything is stored in a centralized, searchable database—accessible to board members anytime, from any device.
 No more digging through files or chasing down residents for updates.
 Plus, automated reminders ensure compliance with pet policies, reducing disputes and keeping your community organized.